How Data Loaders Work

 Because of the huge amounts of data they can handle, partitioned regions support partitioned loading.
 Each cache loader loads only the data entries in the member where the loader is defined.
 If data redundancy is configured, data is loaded only if the member holds the primary copy.
 So you must install a cache loader in every member where the partitioned attributes

 If you depend on a JDBC connection, every data store must have a connection to the data source, as shown in the following figure.
 Here the three members require three connections.
 See Configuring Database Connections Using JNDI for information on how to configure data sources.

 Note: Partitioned regions generally require more JDBC connections than distributed regions.

 In a non-partitioned distributed region, a cache loader defined in one member is available to all members that have the region defined.
 Loaders are usually defined in just a subset of the caches holding the region.
 When a loader is needed, all available loaders for the region are invoked, starting with the most convenient loader, until the data is loaded or all loaders have been tried.

-In the following figure, these members of one cluster can be running on different machines.
+In the following figure, these members of one distributed system can be running on different machines.
 Loading for the distributed region is performed from M1.

 For local regions, the cache loader is available only in the member where it is defined.
 If a loader is defined, it is called whenever a value is not found in the local cache.